WizardRyan/DevCampLive/README.md

-# This README has been modified, three times now

-> This application uses Ruby on Rails 5 to let users create porfolios

-### Features

-- Real-time chat engine for comments
-- Blog
-- Portfolio
-- Drag and drop interface

 # DevCampLive

+> This application is being deployed on Heroku, and still requires the following updates:

+- Portfolios added
+- Meaningful pictures added
+- More information in About
+- At least one blog, c'mon